cupcakearmy/formhero/README.md

 ## 🤔 Motivation

 So why write yet another form utility you might ask?
 First off, I don't like the Formik approach.
-It's very verbose and in my humble opition very verbose.
+In my humble opition very verbose and requires lots of boilerplate.
 Also does not work with hooks. [react-hook-form](https://react-hook-form.com/) is a very cool library and it is the main inspiration for formhero.
 It does almost everything right... typescript, no deps, small, concise.
 The problem that I found while using it was that 3rd party ui libs like ant-design or fabric ui do not always have the standart `onChange` or `value` props in their components.
 That is where react-hook-form starts falling apart.
 This is what formhero tries to address in the most minimalistic way possible, with as little code as needed.
 All in pure typescript and no deps.

 ## 🔥 Examples [(More Here)](https://github.com/CupCakeArmy/formhero/tree/master/examples)